Love and Relationships Tips

-Relationships play a pivotal role in our emotional well-being, and how we experience love, trust, and connection.
+Relationships play a pivotal role in our emotional well-being and how we experience love, trust, and connection.
 While no relationship is without its flaws, there is a fine line between occasional disagreements and patterns that indicate toxicity.
 Toxic relationships can erode self-esteem, affect mental health, and hinder personal growth.
-Recognizing early warnings may be crucial in addressing issues before they escalate or making an informed decision about moving forward.
+Recognising early warnings may be crucial in addressing issues before they escalate or making an informed decision about moving forward.

 But what are those subtle signs that something’s off?
 Manipulative behaviour and disrespect can be just the tip of the iceberg, right up there with emotional unavailability; those red flags often creep into a relationship early but seem insignificant at first.

-So, this blog will help to explore early warnings of a toxic relationship, so you identify unhealthy patterns and protect your emotional well-being.
+So, this blog will help to explore early warnings of a toxic relationship, so you can identify unhealthy patterns and protect your emotional well-being.

 What happens when someone is being toxic?